How to Prepare for Anal Sex | From Start to Finish

 That is the million dollar question!
 I'm often asked this my men who want to try gay anal sex for the first time, or those who did and discovered how painful it can be if your body is not properly prepared.
 My answer is to first try some toys ranging from tiny beginner sizes to medium girths then finally one that's slightly narrower than your partner's erection at full size.

 Inflatable anal plugs are an excellent way to get used to the feeling of a full rectum.
-Check out my informational guide to learn all the details and to discover the best beginner inflatable butt plugs to buy.
+Check out my informational guide about using an inflatable anal plug to learn all the details and to discover the best beginner inflatable butt plugs to buy.

 My next answer when asked how to make anal not hurt is to try a small dab of desensitizer.
 I mean SMALL dab.
 Even though you may be tempted to try a big dollop of desensitizing gel or cream and completely numb everything back there, that's a very dangerous solution because if you don't feel anything, you'll surely tear or rip the sensitive tissue upon penetration.